code-capture/CodeCapture-Xamarin/CodeCapture/CodeCapture/Models/README.md

 * Azure Computer Vision Read API Endpoint
 * JDoodle Compiler API Client ID
 * JDoodle Compiler API Client Secret
-* Twilio Account SID
-* Twilio Auth Token
-* Twilio SMS-Capable Phone Number

-You can create your own version of the **Secrets.cs** in this folder in the following format:
+You can create your own version of the **Secrets.cs** in this [folder](https://github.com/adityaoberai/CodeCapture/tree/master/CodeCapture/CodeCapture/Models) in the following format:

 ```